fasiha/kamiya-codec/README.md

 ![Taeko Kamiya's "The Handbook of Japanese Verbs" and "The Handbook of Japanese Adjectives and Adverbs"](kamiya.jpg)

-A dependency-free browser/Node JavaScript/TypeScript library to conjugate Japanese
+A dependency-free browser/Node JavaScript/TypeScript library to conjugate and deconjugate Japanese
 - verbs,
 - auxiliary verbs, and
 - adjectives